ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Alternatively, the Administrator can update the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to update.

-* The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.04 (Changed) response above.
+* The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.04 (Changed) response.

-* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the PUT request above.
+* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the PUT request.

-* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.04 (Changed) response above, if the 'as_uri' parameter was included in the response.
+* If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.04 (Changed) response, if the 'as_uri' parameter was included in the response.

 * Every other information element describing the current group configuration MUST take the value that the Administrator specified in the PUT request.
-If a certain parameter was not specified in the PUT request, the Administrator MUST use either the value specified in the the 2.04 (Changed) response above, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.
+If a certain parameter was not specified in the PUT request, the Administrator MUST use either the value specified in the the 2.04 (Changed) response, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.

 As discussed in {{collection-resource-post}}, it is RECOMMENDED that registrations of links to group-membership resources in the Resource Directory are made (and possibly updated) directly by the Group Manager, rather than by the Administrator.